spglib/spgrep/docs/irreps_from_regular.md

 # On-the-fly irreps generation from regular representation

+This page describes an algorithm for generating all irreps by random matrix.

 ## Regular representation

 Given a finite group {math}`G = \{ R_{k} \}_{k=1}^{|G|}`, the regular representation of {math}`G` is defined as